ymattw/joyus/_posts/2009-11-09-ksh-wait-bug.md

 ---
 layout: post
-title: A ksh "wait" bug
+title: A ksh bug on "wait"
 tags: [ksh]
 ---